 Independent insurance brokers process over three million Autoplan policies each year.
 The insurance services satisfaction measure is typically based on surveys of approximately 5,000 customers over the course of a year.
 During the stabilization that follows the implementation of the new insurance system, there will be constraints to data access.
-The survey is expected to resume in the 2017/18 fiscal year.
+The survey is expected to resume in late 2017/18.